Overview of Care Services

 - It is physically difficult for you to visit your physician’s office.

-After visiting you, an Advanced Practice Nurse (APN) will evaluate your condition and, in collaboration with with the entire Sincera team–which includes palliative care physicians, RNs, social workers, a pharmacist, chaplains and volunteers–will contact and make recommendations to your own physician.
+After visiting you, an Advanced Practice Registered Nurse (APRN) and social worker will evaluate your condition and, in collaboration with with the entire Sincera team–which includes palliative care physicians, RNs, chaplains and volunteers–will contact and make recommendations to your own physician.
 Your physician will continue to manage your care.
 The Sincera care team may visit you several more times, or simply stay in touch by phone, until your symptoms are better controlled.